evilprince2009/Windows-Terminal-Customization/README.md

 Very often I'm asked how I customized my Windows Terminal.
 This repo will walk you through step-by-step how to make your terminal look like the one I use.
 Fisrt of all, let's have look at my Windows Terminal.

+### Desclaimer: Windows Powershell (legacy version) support will be dropped soon.
+It's better to go with PowerShell Core.

 ### Windows PowerShell Fullscreen Maximized

 ![terminal](https://github.com/evilprince2009/Windows-Terminal-Customization/blob/main/images/win-ps-full.png)